cert-manager/website/content/careers/fullstack-engineer.md

 **The Role**

-We’re looking for a Full Stack Developer who wants to be part of a team and make a difference to our customers in their journey to adopting Kubernetes and cloud native technologies.
+We’re looking for someone who wants to be part of a team and make a difference to our customers in their journey to adopting Kubernetes and cloud native technologies.
 With experience of both front and back end programming, you will help us design and scale a number of Jetstack properties and products.
 You will work in a cross functional team, along side our Product Owners and Jetstack’s co-founders to bring products to market.

 The points below are not a checklist for the role but rather a selection of skills we think would help you get up and running quickly.